A syslog or SNMP message notifying an operator or administrator of a network problem.

 Application programming interface.
 Specification of function-call conventions that defines an interface to a service.

 An integrated solution for data-over-cable service providers to configure and manage broadband modems, and enable and administer subscriber self-registration and activation.
-Cisco BAC is a scalable product capable of supporting millions of devices.
+Prime Cable Provisioning is a scalable product capable of supporting millions of devices.

 The difference between the highest and lowest frequencies available for network signals.
 Also used to describe the rated throughput capacity of a given network medium or protocol.